 People

-Started during COVID-19, a group of us meet every other week for FortKnight where we have presentations either on our own work or a problem we are facing / someone else’s work.
-Check out my Twitter feed for examples of our interesting discussions.
-Currently 8 people meet regularly as part of “KnightGroup”.
+A group of us meet every other week for FortKnight where we have presentations either on our own work or a problem we are facing / someone else’s work.
+Our fortnightly meetings are usually around 6-8 people who meet regularly as part of “KnightGroup”.
+We also have 6monthly next steps meetings where we talk about future plans and reflect on acadmic progress (and academia!).

 Research fellows & postdocs